Dingdong Dantes

-Jose Sixto "Dingdong" Gonzalez Dantes III (born August 2, 1980) is a Filipino actor, filmmaker, and television personality.
-He is known for his acting versatility and played dramatic and fantasy-action roles in movies and television.
-His accolades include 10 times Box Office Entertainment Awards, 5 times PMPC Star Awards for Television, 3 times EdukCircle Awards, 2 times FAMAS Award, 2 times EDDYS Awards, 2 times Metro Manila Film Festival for Best Actor, 1 time Manila International Film Festival for Best Actor, a Seoul International Drama Awards Asian Star Prize, an Asian Academy Creative Awards for Best Entertainment Host, a Nickeledon Kids Choice Awards, a Gawad Pasado Award and a Gawad Tanglaw Award and a PMPC Star Awards for Movie including nominations from Gawad Urian Award, Golden Screen Awards for Movie, Luna Award and an Asian Television Awards nomination.
+Jose Sixto "Dingdong" Gonzalez Dantes III (born August 2, 1980) is a Filipino actor, director, and television personality.
+He is known for his acting versatility and his dramatic and fantasy-action roles in film and television.
+Dantes's accolades include 10 Box Office Entertainment Awards, five PMPC Star Awards for Television, two FAMAS Awards, two EDDYS Awards, two Metro Manila Film Festival awards, a Seoul International Drama Award, an Asian Academy Creative Award, and a PMPC Star Award for Movies, as well as nominations for a Gawad Urian Award, a Luna Award, and an Asian Television Award.

-He gained prominence in the early 2000s when he co-starred with Tanya Garcia in the drama series Sana ay Ikaw na Nga (2001) and Twin Hearts (2004).
+Dantes gained prominence in the early 2000s when he co-starred with Tanya Garcia in the drama series Sana ay Ikaw na Nga (2001) and Twin Hearts (2004).
 He achieved greater recognition in the late 2000s for his role opposite Marian Rivera in the television adaptation of Marimar (2007).
 His other notable television appearances include Stairway to Heaven (2009), Endless Love (2010), and I Heart You, Pare!
 (2011).
 In addition to acting, Dantes has established himself as a television presenter, hosting several programs such as StarStruck (2003–2019), Family Feud (2009–present), Amazing Earth (2018–present), and The Voice Generations (2023).
-Dantes has produced his own films under his production company, AgostoDos Pictures, including Segunda Mano (2011), Tiktik: The Aswang Chronicles (2012), Kubot: The Aswang Chronicles 2 (2014), and Rewind (2023), the latter of which became the highest-grossing film in the Philippines.
-He is married to Marian Rivera, and the couple has two children.
+Dantes has produced his own films under his production company, AgostoDos Pictures, including Segunda Mano (2011), Tiktik: The Aswang Chronicles (2012), Kubot: The Aswang Chronicles 2 (2014), and Rewind (2023), the last of which became the highest-grossing film in the Philippines.
+He married Rivera in 2014, with whom he has two children.